Top 20 Company Headshots Examples to Elevate Your Professional Image

 Introduction: Real-World Company Headshots Examples From NYC

-We specialize in corporate headshots NYC, executive portraits, on location headshots NYC, remote headshots, and same day headshots NYC.
+The studio specializes in corporate headshots NYC, executive portraits, on-location headshots NYC, remote headshots, and same day headshots NYC.
 Pricing starts around USD 449 for in-studio sessions and USD 100 for remote sessions.
 That gives you a range without a full rate card.

-What you will get here: how we scope, prep, shoot, and deliver real corporate headshot projects.
+What you will get here: how corporate headshot projects are scoped, prepped, shot, and delivered.
 Specific examples.
 Actual timelines.
 The kind of information that helps PR leads, HR teams, and executives plan a photo day that does not derail half the company’s calendar.

 Corporate Headshots NYC: Studio Session Examples